getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### Example: Investigating Slow Page Load

 Suppose your web application is slow to load, and you'd like to know why.
-A lot has to happen for your app to first get to a usable state: multiple requests to your backend, likely some work - including calls to your database or to outside APis - completed before responses are returned, and processing by the browser to render all of the returned data into something meaningful to the user.
+A lot has to happen for your app to first get to a usable state: multiple requests to your backend, likely some work - including calls to your database or to outside APIs - completed before responses are returned, and processing by the browser to render all of the returned data into something meaningful to the user.
 So which part of that process is slowing things down?

 Let's say, in this simplified example, that when a user loads the app in their browser, the following happens in each service: